 So - yesterday was Trinity Sunday.
 It's the only major festival in the Church's year that doesn't relate to an event.
 Instead it's pure theology - a chance to re-examine our understanding of God.

-The early Church soon realised that the Jesus-event required a radically revised picture of God.
+The early Church soon realised that responding to the life, death and resurrection of Jesus would require a radically revised picture of God.
 It then took them a few hundred years to finalise the doctrine of the Trinity.
 One God in three persons - how does that work?

 Well, what the Trinity doesn't do is give us an exact, definitive, final understanding of God.
 Actually, nothing can do that.
 The moment someone claims to have understood God fully, please feel free to call them a delusional fool.
 You have my permission (for what it's worth).
 Remember Moses, asking God politely what his name is (knowing it will be easier to sell the whole Exodus thing to his fellow-Israelites if they can pin a name on their God, and thereby define him).
 The answer is (depending on how you take the obscure Hebrew phrase) "I am who I am" or "I will be who I will be".
 In other words, mind your mortal business, Moses.
 I AM is not a God to be put in a box, measured or controlled.
 Arguably, this God is better understood as a verb than as a noun.
 After all, nouns - people, objects, places - can be safely located and objectified.
 This God isn't an object - more like a process.